 I am so excited about this post!

-I wrote about my renewed affection for tofu a few years ago when I published my recipe for chickpea flour tofu (also known as Bumese tofu).
+I wrote about my renewed affection for tofu a few years ago when I published a recipe for chickpea flour tofu (also known as Bumese tofu or Shan tofu).
 It is a game changer!
 Soy-free, easy-to-make, and delicious, it opened a wealth of new eating options.

-Now I’ve created a brand new, soy-free tofu that is 100% my creation.
+So I set to testing.
+And testing.
+And testing some more until I had a simple, brand new, soy-free tofu, inspired by Burmese tofu, but 100% my own creation.
 It is delicious, versatile, and neutral in flavor, perfect for any and all recipes that call for tofu.
 It is also easy to make, requires no special equipment, and is made with one inexpensive, readily-available ingredient.

 Introducing my Mind-Blowing Red Lentil Tofu!